Skip to main content

 Course Staff

-Florentina Gartmann is a research assistant in the Ecotechnology Research Group.
+Luca Regazzoni is a researcher in the Aquaculture Systems Research Group.

 Frequently Asked Questions